minji-mia/handgesture/README.md

 # Hand Gesture Detection

+Application for detecting hand gestures from webcam to order grocery items while social distancing.

 ## Description
 COVID-19 has made us exercise social distancing, we need to keep distance of around 6ft at all times, this could become an hassle specially during